alvni1/Integrated-IT-Systems-and-Security-Management-Project/README.md

 ![Screenshot (18)](https://github.com/user-attachments/assets/9adc20aa-1408-4a73-9b67-122d976cb048)

 Here is all my VMs being able to pick up a ping from one another through pinging one another's IP address.
+Although not shown in the pictures, the IP address for each network can be found by using Powershell and the command "ipconfig" on a Windows machine and "ifconfig" on Kali Linux.

 ![Screenshot from 2024-09-25 15-55-47](https://github.com/user-attachments/assets/dc1a13cc-ac76-4c90-9035-7aa445afc7e7)